astroDimitrios/git-working-practices/episodes/04-review.md

 ## Approving Changes

-Make sure you are on the PR your Collaborator has opened on the repository you own.
+Now the Owner can respond to the Collaborators final changes.

 The Conversation tab should update to show the suggestion as **Outdated** because it has been resolved by the Collaborator.